formspark/documentation/docs/setup/spam-protection.md

 ### Getting started

 1. Go to [https://www.hcaptcha.com/](https://www.hcaptcha.com/).
+2. Create a new site.
-1. Integrate the `site key` on your website.
+3. Integrate the `site key` on your website ([instructions](https://docs.hcaptcha.com/#add-the-hcaptcha-widget-to-your-webpage)).
+You can find your site key [here](https://dashboard.hcaptcha.com/sites).
+4. Copy the `secret key`.
+You can find your secret key [here](https://dashboard.hcaptcha.com/settings).
-1. In your form's settings, select `hCaptcha` under `Spam Protection`.
+5. In your form's settings, select `hCaptcha` under `Spam Protection`.
-1. Copy the `secret key`, paste it into the `hCaptcha secret key` field.
+6. Paste the `secret key` into the `hCaptcha secret key` field.

 Your form is now protected by hCaptcha ✔.